-- watch out for signals given by other road users and proceed only when you are satisfied that it is safe - be aware that an indicator on another vehicle may not have been cancelled. - 105.
-You MUST obey signals given by police officers, traffic officers, traffic wardens and signs used by school crossing patrols.
+- watch out for signals given by other road users and proceed only when you are satisfied that it is safe - be aware that an indicator on another vehicle may not have been cancelled.

+105. You MUST obey signals given by police officers, traffic officers, traffic wardens (download 'Signals by authorised persons' (PDF, 123KB)) and signs used by school crossing patrols.

-Laws RTRA sect 28, RTA 1988 sect 35, TMA 2004 sect 6, & FTWO art 3 - 106.
-Police stopping procedures.
+Laws RTRA sect 28, RTA 1988 sect 35, TMA 2004 sect 6, & FTWO art 3

+- 106. Police stopping procedures.
 If the police want to stop your vehicle they will, where possible, attract your attention by - flashing blue lights, headlights or sounding their siren or horn, usually from behind - directing you to pull over to the side by pointing and/or using the left indicator.

 You MUST then pull over and stop as soon as it is safe to do so.
 Then switch off your engine.
+Law RTA 1988 sect 163

-3. Other stopping procedures
+3.Other stopping procedures

-- 107. Driver and Vehicle Standards Agency Officers have powers to stop vehicles on all roads, including motorways and trunk roads, in England and Wales.
+- 107. Vehicle & Operator Services Agency Officers have powers to stop vehicles on all roads, including motorways and trunk roads, in England and Wales.
 They will attract your attention by flashing amber lights - either from the front requesting you to follow them to a safe place to stop - or from behind directing you to pull over to the side by pointing and/or using the left indicator.

 It is an offence not to comply with their directions.
-You MUST obey any signals given (download 'Signals by authorised persons').
+You MUST obey any signals given (download 'Signals by authorised persons' (PDF, 123KB)).

 Laws RTA 1988, sect 67, & PRA 2002, sect 41 & sched 5(8)

-- 108. Traffic Officers have powers to stop vehicles on most motorways and some 'A' class roads, in England only.
-If traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by - flashing amber lights, usually from behind - directing you to pull over to the side by pointing and/or using the left indicator.
+- 108. Highways Agency Traffic Officers have powers to stop vehicles on most motorways and some 'A' class roads, in England only.
+If HA traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by - flashing amber lights, usually from behind - directing you to pull over to the side by pointing and/or using the left indicator.

 You MUST then pull over and stop as soon as it is safe to do so.
 Then switch off your engine.
-It is an offence not to comply with their directions (see 'Signals by authorised persons').
+It is an offence not to comply with their directions (download 'Signals by authorised persons' (PDF, 123KB)).